Alvaro Morata Profile

 Morata enjoyed a successful first season at Juve and famously scored home and away in a semi-final victory over Real Madrid in the UEFA Champions League.

-After two seasons at Juventus, Real Madrid brought him back.
+After two seasons at Juventus, Real Madrid brought the Spaniard back to the Bernabue.
 Morata scored 20 goals in 43 appearances in all competitions as Real Madrid won La Liga, the UEFA Champions League and the UEFA Super Cup under Zinedine Zidane.

 On 19 July 2017, Morata left Real Madrid to join Chelsea for a reported initial fee of £58million, a club record for the Blues at the time.